The Boxer's Omen

 The Boxer's Omen (魔 (Mó), lit.
 'Magic') is a 1983 Hong Kong horror film directed by Kuei Chih-Hung and produced by Shaw Brothers Studio.
-It is sometimes described as a sequel to Bewitched (蠱 (Gǔ); 1981), also directed by Chih-Hung.
+It is sometimes described as a sequel to Chih-Hung's Bewitched (1981).

 Plot

 Chan Hung is a Hong Kong gangster and the brother of Chan Wing, a heavyweight boxer.
 The film opens during a brutal boxing match between Wing and Thai fighter Bu Bo.
 Wing eventually wins the fight, but Bo lands a sucker punch after the fight ends, paralyzing Wing.
 Shortly thereafter, the leaders of Hung's organization are killed by rival gangsters.
 Hung is abducted, but his captors are killed by an apparition of a Buddhist monk, and Hung begins to see more religious visions.

 Wing asks Hung to get revenge on Bu Bo, so Hung travels to Thailand and challenges Bo to a match.
 He visits a Buddhist temple seeking information on his visions, whereupon he is informed that his coming was prophesied by the temple's deceased head abbot Qing Zhao.
 A year earlier, Qing had himself traveled to Hong Kong to break apart a gang of black magicians, killing one and disrupting the rituals of another.
 The second magician assassinated Qing by training spiders to stab him through the eyes with their stingers, killing him just as he was about to achieve immortality.
 Qing has nevertheless sustained his soul through his powers, and predicted that a twin of his from a past life (Hung) would arrive three months following his bodily death.
 Trapped in his decaying body, Qing asks Hung to become a monk, defeat the black magicians, and help him achieve immortality.
 After some hesitation, Hung agrees.